 Wood, H., 2011.
 Assessing the feasibility of using actuarial risk assessment tool to identify risks in child protection cases.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: